nehertz/cse423-compiler/documentation/design-doc.md

 - [--] Arrays
 - [/] Strings: Strings are being scanned but are not parsed due to our lack of pointer support
 - [/] Preprocessor statements: Only currently support `#include <file.h>` and `#include "file.h"`
-- [/] Struct/union: Structs/unions can be defined but accessing elements of a struct/union is not supported
+- [--] Struct/union: Structs/unions can be defined but accessing elements of a struct/union is not supported
-- [X] Enum
+- [--] Enum
-- [X] Casting/type promotion
+- [X] Casting/type promotion : Supported after type_checking.
+But not in the C program.
 - [X] Type specs

 # Design Discussion